bright/new-www/content/jobs/senior-fullstack-developer-rn.md

 ## what you will find in our Bright Team 🧡

-* continuous feedback culture and 1:1 meetings
+* culture of responsibility, flexibility, teamwork and positivity
-* clear career path with transparent expectations considering both technical knowledge and interpersonal/business skills
+* real impact on the implemented solutions and project growth
+* business value over technical perfection
-* flexible working hours and remote work possibility
+* flexible working hours (we start between 7.00 -10.00 a.m.) and remote work possibility
-* MultiSport card and private medical package (Compensa)
-* good equipment: we provide you with MacBook and additional accessories
 * internal workshops and dev's meetings
+* mentoring program and regular 1:1 meetings
+* continuous feedback and open communication
+* individual training budget and office library
+* free English classes in small groups
+* good equipment: MacBook and additional accessories
+* MultiSport and private medical package (Compensa)
+* office in Gdańsk Wrzeszcz with a parking space nearby
+* quarter team buildings events
-* extra budget for training and library with professional books
+* Friday yoga, weekly running, swimming and cycling classes with a professional coach

-* regular sports classes (running, biking, swimming) and yoga Fridays
-* board games evenings, weekly lunch initiative, team retreats once a quarter
+In case you have any questions, drop us a line at [jobs@bright.dev](mailto:jobs@bright.dev).